Autarky-Power/oraklE_R/README.md

 - `midterm_demand_and_weather_data$temperature_data`

 The mid-term seasonality can then be modelled using the *midterm_demand_and_weather_data$demand* data frame.
 Similar to the long-term trend models, the medium-term component is modelled using different regression techniques.
-The relationship between electricity demand and temperature is non-linear (cite), the library implements two different options to account for this non-linearity:
+The relationship between electricity demand and temperature is non-linear, the library implements two different options to account for this non-linearity:

 1.)
 If *method = "temperature transformation"*